8 Series

 Example 11

+Solution.
 We have seen that \[ \sum_{n=1}^{\infty} \frac{1}{n(n+1)} = 1 \,. \] Hence also the series \[ \sum_{n=7}^{\infty} \frac{1}{n(n+1)} \] converges.
-However, in this case, the partial sums are given by \[\begin{align*} s_{k} & =\sum_{n=7}^{k} \frac{1}{n(n+1)} \\ & =\sum_{n=7}^{k}\left(\frac{1}{n}-\frac{1}{n+1}\right) \\ & =\frac{1}{7}-\frac{1}{8}+\frac{1}{8}-\frac{1}{9}+\ldots+\frac{1}{k}-\frac{1}{k+1} \\ & =\frac{1}{7}-\frac{1}{k+1} \,. \end{align*}\] Therefore \[ \sum_{n=7}^{\infty} \frac{1}{n(n+1)} = \lim_{k \rightarrow \infty} s_{k} = \frac{1}{7} \,. \]
+In this case, the partial sums are given by \[\begin{align*} s_{k} & =\sum_{n=7}^{k} \frac{1}{n(n+1)} \\ & =\sum_{n=7}^{k}\left(\frac{1}{n}-\frac{1}{n+1}\right) \\ & =\frac{1}{7}-\frac{1}{8}+\frac{1}{8}-\frac{1}{9}+\ldots+\frac{1}{k}-\frac{1}{k+1} \\ & =\frac{1}{7}-\frac{1}{k+1} \,. \end{align*}\] Therefore \[ \sum_{n=7}^{\infty} \frac{1}{n(n+1)} = \lim_{k \rightarrow \infty} s_{k} = \frac{1}{7} \,. \]

 8.2 Geometric series